-We specialise in helping our clients achieve an ecologically sustainable basis for development, delivering practical solutions for managing biodiversity risk and achieving positive conservation outcomes.
+We are a team of conservation experts specialising in helping our clients reach an ecologically sustainable basis for development, delivering practical solutions for managing biodiversity risk and achieving positive conservation outcomes.
 We work across sectors to establish leading environmental performance.

 !
 Pine Marten kits born in the wild in Wales